WHY IS IT IMPORTANT FOR MEN AND WOMEN TO HAVE EQUAL OPPORTUNITIES?

 Gender stereotypes* are inherently linked to hierarchy, privileges, and empowerment.
 They are simplified generalizations about the characteristics, behavior, roles of women and men in society, applied individually to women and men to characterize them in a particular situation.
 This direct application of often erroneous generalizations to a specific situation results in shame, stigmatization, restriction, unfair treatment and restriction of rights and opportunities.
 While written law raises gender equality to a mandatory norm of the highest rank, often in real life there are other unwritten, but persistent rules, norms, ideas, and experience, affirming the traditionally established gender hierarchy, where men are entitled to more advantages, power and opportunities, receive more favorable conditions and attitudes, and have more control over various choices, decisions and attitudes.
 There are deep-rooted beliefs, ideas and attitudes about the different value of women and men, about their qualities, talents and abilities and they are constantly practiced.
 They lack objective, scientifically recognized basis and justification, yet they shape essential differences in the attitude towards women and men.
 Many of these stereotypes are based on the idea of confrontation, and exclusion (if certain traits, activities, positions, roles, characteristics are considered to be inherent to one gender, then the opposite set is assumed to be characteristic of the other gender, without any proof for underlying biological conditioning).
 The gender stereotyping of men and women has a profound impact on our society.
 Due to the advances made in recent years to establish equality between the sexes, society reflects fewer attitudes that support discrimination and inequality between men and women.
 However, even though we are liberated in our beliefs and attitudes, many of our actions are still influenced by gender stereotyping and misconceptions about men and women that have been passed down from one generation to another.
 In spite of their stated values, a surprising number of people today relate to each other following gender stereotypes.
 We adopt biased attitudes at an early age from observing the stereotypical roles that people in our families play.
 As we progress through school, these attitudes are reinforced by our classmates and peers.
 They are also supported by the unspoken biases of our teachers and by the arrangement of educational programs.
 The media is guilty of exploiting differences between men and women and exaggerating gender stereotypes to sell products.
 The residuals of these prejudices in our lives today portray men as masterful, powerful, paternalistic and uncommunicative, and women as emotionally responsive and communicative, yet childlike, helpless and incompetent.
 These distortions of are divisive, and interfere with our being intimate and loving in our close relationships.
 The social pressure exerted by these attitudes is as damaging to couple relationships as racial prejudice is to relations between people of different ethnic backgrounds.
 Each gender stereotype confuses people’s thinking about the differences between men and women.
 These timeworn attitudes overstate the qualities that distinguish men and women, and place themin artificial categories.

-Some gender stereotypes that pit men and women against each other include:
+Some gender stereotypes that pit men and women against each other include: • Men are tough and powerful, not helpless and childish like women. |

-In fact, there are many more significant things that men and women share in common than divide us.
+In fact, there are many more significant things that men and women share in common than divide us. • Most men and women are feelingful and emotionally expressive.
+Most also struggle with their defenses against feeling. |

 *Developed by Genoveva Tasheva, Manager of the Bulgarian Centre for Gender Studies